-Travel by train between Prague, Czechia and Bratislava, Slovakia is: Fully open.
+Travel by train between Prague, Czechia and Bratislava, Slovakia is: Unrestricted.

-International entry is allowed for: Entry is fully open for citizens and permanent residents of Czech Republic
+International entry is allowed for: Entry is unrestricted for citizens and permanent residents of Czech Republic

 The government of Slovakia has imposed these measures to reduce the spread of COVID-19:

-The above information was last checked on 7/25/21.
-Remember to check the latest COVID-19 travel safety regulations for your train between Prague and Bratislava closer to your date of departure here
+The above information was last checked on 1/13/23.
+Remember to check the latest COVID-19 travel safety regulations for your train from Prague to Bratislava closer to your date of departure here

-The restriction level for your return train to Prague, Czechia from Bratislava is: Fully open.
+The current restriction level for your return trip by train from Bratislava to Prague is: Unrestricted

-International entry is allowed for: Entry is fully open for citizens and permanent residents of Slovakia
+Reentry to Czechia is allowed for: Entry is unrestricted for citizens and permanent residents of Slovakia

 The government of Czechia has imposed these measures to reduce the spread of COVID-19:

-Last checked on 7/21/21.
-Remember to check the latest COVID-19 travel safety regulations for your train to Prague from Bratislava closer to your date of departure here here.
+Last checked on 1/24/23.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Prague from Bratislava here.

-When traveling this route, Omio customers are departing most frequently from Prague, Praha, Zličín and arriving in Bratislava predmestie.
+Omio customers traveling this route depart most frequently from Prague and arrive in Bratislava predmestie.

 Here are some other resources that might have the information you need